FIVE MOST SURPRISING FINDS

 From the Deck of a Ship to the Floor of Congress

 After the war, Smalls returned to Beaufort, South Carolina, and did something that carries a symbolic weight so heavy it is almost unbearable — he purchased the house of his former master, Henry McKee.
-The house where his mother had been enslaved.
-Where he had been born into bondage.
-Where he had been considered a piece of furniture with legs.
+This was the house where his mother had been enslaved.
+It was also where he had been born into bondage and where he had been considered a piece of furniture with legs.

-He bought it at a tax sale, moved in, and lived there.
-When McKee’s elderly wife, who had fallen into poverty, came to the door disoriented and confused, Smalls took her in and cared for her until she died.
+He bought the place at a tax sale and settled in.
+McKee’s elderly wife, who had fallen into poverty, turned up at the door disoriented and confused.
+Smalls took her in and cared for her until she died.
 The man who had been her property became her caretaker.
-That act of generosity holds a moral grandeur that makes the entire edifice of white supremacy look as small and shabby as it is.
+That act of generosity carries a moral weight that reduces the whole edifice of white supremacy to the small and shabby thing it is.

 Robert Smalls — From Property to Power